5 Tips for Landing a Job Out of College

 1. Plan Proactively

 Be proactive during your search for a job.
 While it might do you good to look around job listings that are already posted on job search engines like Indeed, try to take initiative.
 Look up companies that fall under your desired field.
 Do your research and make good note of each place.
 Once you’ve compiled your research, look up the hiring authority and send them an email requesting an informational meeting.
 They will likely be impressed with the extra mile you went to reach out to them, and you could be one step closer to finding yourself hired!
+There are also niche specific job boards you can visit.
+For example, if you pursue a career in business, you can browse marketing specific jobs from websites like AngelList and GrowthHackers.

 2. Use Job Platforms Like LinkedIn